Azure/kube-egress-gateway/docs/design.md

 When the gateway nodepool is created, there is no gateway to use.
 A user should create a namespaced `StaticGatewayConfiguration` CRD object to create an egress gateway configuration, specifying the target gateway nodepool, and optional BYO public IP prefix.
 Users can then annotate the pod (`kubernetes.azure.com/static-gateway-configuration: <gateway config name, e.g. aks-static-gw-001>`) to claim a static gateway configuration as egress.

 The kube-egress-gateway operator watches for `StaticGatewayConfiguration` CR.
 It first deploys an internal load balancer (ILB) in front of the gateway nodepool if not already existing.
-Then it creates a secondary ipConfig on the gateway vmss associating either user-provided BYO public ip prefix or a system managed one.
+Then it creates a secondary ipConfig on the gateway VMSS or VM set, associating either:
+- **Public IP mode**: user-provided BYO public IP prefix or a system-managed one
+- **Private IP mode (preview)**: private IP addresses from the cluster's VNet subnet (no public IP prefix is attached)

 On each gateway node, there is a gateway daemon deployed as a kubernetes DaemonSet, which watches for these changes and configures the gateway node, creating network namespace, setting routes and iptables rules.

+### Public IP Mode

 In below image, the gateway nodepool has two nodes.
 We usually deploy multiple nodes for high availability.
 User creates a `StaticGatewayConfiguration` called `gw001` with specified public ip prefix "20.125.23.24/31".
 The operator places an ILB in front of the nodes so pod traffic can be sent to either node.
 The operator also creates a secondary ipConfiguration on each node.
 The ipConfiguration attaches the public ip prefix and has private IP 10.243.0.7/10.243.0.8 respectively.
 Thus when a packet is sent out from the gateway node with one of these private IPs, the packet will have one of the public IPs from the public ip prefix "20.125.23.24/31" on the Internet.
 This step is done by Azure Networking Stack.
 The gateway daemon on each node creates a new network namespace called `gw001` in the image.
 Each namespace has a `wg0` interface.
 Node wireguard daemon routes traffic from wireguard tunnel to this interface.
 The daemon also creates a veth pair between node's host and gateway network namespace (`host0` in the image). `host0` interface has node's secondary ipConfiguration private IP configured.
 The daemon creates routes to direct traffic from `wg0` to `host0` and masquades the packets with `host0`'s IP.
 Detailed traffic flow will be shown in next image.

 ![Static Egress Gateway Provision](images/gateway_provision.png)

+### Private IP Mode (Preview)

+When `provisionPublicIps: false` is set in the `StaticGatewayConfiguration`, the gateway operates in private IP mode.
+This mode requires AKS 1.34+ and is designed for scenarios where egress traffic should remain on private networks (e.g., through Azure Firewall, ExpressRoute to on-premises, or within VNet boundaries).

+**Key differences from public IP mode:**

+- **No public IP prefix**: Gateway nodes use only private IP addresses from the cluster's VNet subnet
+- **VM-based node pools**: To ensure stable private IP assignment, gateway node pools use standard Azure VMs (Availability Set) rather than VMSS.
+This architecture pre-allocates and reserves IPs for the maximum pool size by pre-creating NICs, ensuring addresses don't change even when VMs are replaced or scaled
+- **Network routing required**: Outbound connectivity requires proper network configuration (User-Defined Routes to Azure Firewall/NVA, or ExpressRoute) as Azure does not provide automatic internet access without public IPs
+- **Status reporting**: The `egressIpPrefix` field in status will show a comma-separated list of private IPs (e.g., "10.0.1.8,10.0.1.9") instead of a public IP prefix

+The traffic flow is similar to public IP mode, except that external systems see the gateway node's private IP as the source.
+This private IP must be routed appropriately by your network infrastructure (firewall, NAT gateway, or on-premises gateway) to reach external destinations.

 ## Pod Egress Provisioning

 Users can then annotate the pod (`kubernetes.azure.com/static-gateway-configuration: <gateway config name, e.g. gw001>`) to claim a static gateway configuration as egress. kube-egress-gateway CNI plugin, working as a chained CNI plugin, configures a WireGuard interface and routes in the pod namespace so that pod default traffic can be forwarded to the gateway nodepool.

 Out-of-cluster packets from pod containers are sent via the pod's `wg0` interface, encrypted and encapped by the wireguard daemon in host namespace and then sent out from the node, with the node IP as source and the wireguard endpoint IP (in this case the ILB frontend IP) as destination.
 The packets are directed to one of the gateway nodes by ILB.
 The node receives them from its `eth0` interface in the host network namespace.
 The wireguard daemon listening in the host namespace decrypts the packets and sends them into the corresponding network namespace via `wg0` interface.
-The packets are routed to `host0` interface and then masqueraded with the VMSS instance's secondary interface private IP belonging to that configuration, sent through the veth pair to the host namespace and then out from the `eth0` interface in node's host network namespace.
-Internet will see these packets with source IP as one of the gateway configuration's public ip prefix.
+The packets are routed to `host0` interface and then masqueraded with the gateway node's secondary interface private IP belonging to that configuration, sent through the veth pair to the host namespace and then out from the `eth0` interface in node's host network namespace.
+In **public IP mode**, the Internet will see these packets with source IP as one of the gateway configuration's public IP prefix.
+In **private IP mode**, external systems see the private IP, which must be routed by your network infrastructure.
 Reverse traffic is handled automatically by conntrack.
 Below image displays the traffic flow.

 ![Pod Egress Provision](images/pod_provision.png)